-4.3.1 Background
+4.3.1 BACKGROUND

-The Flower Avenue District is home to the Washington Adventist University, the former Washington Adventist Hospital, the Sligo Seventh-Day Adventist Church, the Erie Center retail node and some single and multi-unit residential properties.
+The Flower Avenue District is home to the Washington Adventist University, the former Washington Adventist Hospital, the Sligo Seventh-Day Adventist Church, the Erie Center retail node, and some single and multi-unit residential properties.
 The 42-acre Washington Adventist Campus follows both sides of Flower Avenue, from Carroll Avenue to Maplewood Avenue, and is bound by residential neighborhoods with a mix of housing types on three sides and Sligo Creek Stream Valley Park on the fourth.

-4.3.2 Recommendations

-Map 16: Flower Avenue District Zoning Map Key
+IMAGES: (LEFT TO RIGHT, TOP TO BOTTOM) RICHARDS HALL AT WASHINGTON ADVENTIST UNIVERSITY; MULTI-FAMILY HOUSING ON ERIE AVENUE; FLOWER AVENUE THROUGH THE ADVENTIST CAMPUS; ERIE CENTER

-- Rezone Site 23, currently occupied by Washington Adventist University buildings and the former Washington Adventist Hospital, from R-60 to CR-1.25 C-1.25 R-1.25 H-120 to allow for potential future development flexibility.
-The maximum building height should transition to a maximum height for buildings fronting Flower Avenue of 70 feet for a horizontal distance of 20 feet.
-Along Maplewood Avenue, the maximum building height should conform to the compatibility requirements of the Zoning Ordinance.
-Redevelopment on site should: - be addressed under a single Sketch Plan application, including the required preliminary assessment of traffic impacts, to the greatest extent practicable to ensure the site as a whole meets the recommendations of this Plan. - o include a primary central public open space of approximately 1/2-acre. - include a primary central public open space of at least 1⁄2-acre and that is open to Flower Avenue and provides benefits to existing and future residents.
-Design flexibility should be considered at the time of development review, retaining the central commons as an organizing feature of future development. - retain, to the maximum extent practicable, the existing open space along Maplewood Avenue, known as "Hospital Hill." - minimize environmental impacts to the Sligo Creek and the associated stream valley. - ensure Montgomery Parks can efficiently and effectively implement improvements in Sligo Creek Stream Valley Park, and to formally identify the land as M-NCPPC parkland, provide dedication to Montgomery Parks of the wooded slope portion of this property adjacent to the stream valley park, currently under Montgomery Parks' operations and management via Assignment of Rights in a 1933 deed, in a manner that supports the redevelopment of the larger Washington Adventist site including capturing the density from the area, utilizing the tree stand area to meet the Forest Conservation requirements, utilizing the area to meet tree canopy and other regulatory requirements.
-Dedication shall occur with the completion of adjacent development and after accommodating existing and proposed utilities within the dedication area.
+Rezone Site 23, currently occupied by

+Washington Adventist University buildings and

+the former Washington Adventist Hospital,

+from R-60 to CR-1.25 C-1.25 R-1.25 H-120

+to allow for potential future development

+flexibility.
+The maximum building height

+should transition to a maximum height for

+buildings fronting Flower Avenue of 70 feet

+for a horizontal distance of 20 feet.
+Along

+Maplewood Avenue, the maximum building

+height should conform to the compatibility

+requirements of the Zoning Ordinance.

+Redevelopment on site should:

+- o Be addressed under a single Sketch Plan application, including the required preliminary assessment of traffic impacts, to the greatest extent practicable to ensure the site as a whole meets the recommendations of this Plan. - o Include a primary central open space of at least half an acre that is open to Flower Avenue and provides reasonable access to the community.
+Design flexibility should be considered at the time of development review, retaining the central commons as an organizing feature of future development. - o Retain, to the maximum extent practicable, the existing open space along Maplewood Avenue, known as "Hospital Hill." - o Minimize environmental impacts to the Sligo Creek and the associated stream valley. - o Ensure Montgomery Parks can efficiently